 You have the choice of joining either MRS or MKS, or both.
 If you decide to join both you will need to complete two (2) forms – MRS and MKS.
 You need to specify on the application forms how you wish your contributions to be split between the schemes.

-Unless specifically advised, your contributions will be invested in the balanced portfolio.
-If you wish to invest in the conservative portfolio pleaes contact the administrator.
+Unless specifically advised, your contributions will be invested in the Balanced portfolio.
+If you wish to invest in the Growth or Conservative portfolios please contact the administrator.
 The PDS provides details of the risk and return expectations of these portfolios and the SIPO sets out their target asset allocations.
 At any time you can shift your savings between these portfolios.

 The Trustees have prepared a guideline to assist you make your portfolio choice.
 Before making your portfolio choice you may wish to consult a financial adviser.

 Your contributions to the Scheme will be deducted from your pay each week and sent to the Fund.
 Contributions to MRS are sent to the Scheme directly via your employer while contributions to MKS are sent to the Fund via IRD.
 On receipt these contributions are credited to your account.

 The rate at which your employer will contribute is generally determined by your employment agreement.

 Notwithstanding the rate at which your employer will contribute under your employment agreement, you can specify the rate at which you wish to contribute.
 You may wish to contribute at a higher rate than the rate which your employer will subsidise your contributions depending on your retirement savings target and the rate at which you need to contribute to achieve this target.
 NOte that the employer will not match the higher amount.